batdevis/hello_kubernetes/README.md

 ```
 Look here, you can't kill the pod!

-When a pod goeas down, the deployment turn up a new pod.
+When a pod goes down, the deployment turn up a new pod.

 This is one of main concepts of kubernetes.